lillylabs/profile-pic-overlay/static/content/itshertreat.md

       icon: 'fa-instagram'
       href: 'http://instagram.com/itshertreat'
       iconOnly: true
+privacy: '**ItsHerTreat**-filter-app only sends back usage statistics through Google Analytics.
+No images or personal information is stored by us.'
 ---

+# About the campaign

 **It’s her treat** - and he joins the conversation about the subtle discrimination that still exist, but is hard to identify Are you gender biased?
 [Take the test](#) and find out.